by-student-2017/RASPA2-tutorial/Tutorial/mol/MOFFUSION_v1.0.0_Ubuntu24.04_WSL2_setup/README.md

 #### first principles calculation (Band calculations due to periodic boundary conditions)
 - Tools: QE, CP2k, Siesta, Abinit, VASP, etc
-- Use: High-accuracy energy calculations, orbital analysis, charge fitting
+- Use: High-accuracy energy calculations (Structural stability based on formation energy calculations.
+The probability of existence can also be predicted using the Boltzmann distribution.), orbital analysis, charge fitting

 ---